 Kentucky Osteoporosis and Arthritis Program: Provides technical assistance in developing state and local strategies to decrease disability from falls, bone fractures and limited mobility.
 Strategies include those which impact the life continuum through prevention.

-The hearings are held at the Department for Public Health, 275 East Main Street, Frankfort, KY, 40621.
+Hearings are held at the Department for Public Health, 275 East Main Street, Frankfort, KY, 40621.

 Requests for a copy of the grant application may be made in writing to the department by using the information listed in the Contact Information section.